 The Akaneia Games (FE 1, 2, 3, 11, and 12)

 - Marth is a ferocious Game Breaker in FE 1.
 High defensive stats, best weapon class in the game, three great weapons (Miracle, Falchion, Rapier) that are exclusive to him, one of which is buyable everywhere, and on top of it all, he has the ability to draw in all enemies capable of attacking him.
 Have a healer you can't get out of danger?
 Just place Marth within range, and no one will attack the healer unless they can't get to Marth.
 At the end of the game, the Falchion negates all close combat attacks made by non-dragons.
-All this combines to make Marth as broken as Sigurd is, if not more.
+All this combines to make Marth as powerful as Sigurd is, if not more.

 - Caeda and Lena are gamebreaking characters in Shadow Dragon due to their ability to exploit certain gamebreaking mechanics.